Quansight/Quansight-website/apps/labs/posts/integrating-hypothesis-into-sympy.md

 title: 'Integrating Hypothesis into Sympy'
 authors: [diane-tchuindjo]
 published: September 20, 2023
-description: 'gives an introduction to the utility of hypothesis in sympy'
+description: 'Gives an introduction to the utility of hypothesis in sympy'
 category: [Property Based Testing]
 featuredImage:
-  src:
+  src: /posts/integrating-hypothesis-into-sympy/blog_feature_org.png
-  alt:
+  alt: 'An illustration of a brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone.'
 hero:
-  imageSrc:
+  imageSrc: /posts/integrating-hypothesis-into-sympy/blog_hero_var1.svg
-  imageAlt:
+  imageAlt: 'An illustration of a brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone.'
 ---
 This summer I interned at Quansight Labs with a focus of intergrating [Hypothesis](https://github.com/HypothesisWorks/hypothesis/) into the testing suit of [Sympy](https://github.com/sympy/sympy).
 The primary [pull request](https://github.com/sympy/sympy/pull/25428) to complete this was simple.
 The primary challenges lied thereafter: questions around the _utility of hypothesis_ and its appropriate usage arose.